3000-Year-Old

 of the Polar Ice Caps between 2450 and 2520, and were only recently rediscovered

-as a result of the heroic program of refreezing the caps begun in 3027 and which
+as a result of the heroic program of refreezing the caps begun in 3027, which

 has taken nearly 2000 years to achieve any significant results.
 In those days

-China’s Western border was at the Caucasian Mountains and most of the
+China’s Western border was at the Himalayan Mountains and most of the

 land beyond was still flooded, with the exception of Alpsland, the mountain